sony/nnabla-c-runtime/doc/USAGE.md

 ## Meaning of `nn_function_implement_t`

 - `0 to 99`
-  - Callback allocater will called when initialize context if it was registered, impl number is used by user.
+  - Callback allocator will called when initialize context if it was registered, impl number is used by user.
 - `NN_FUNCTION_IMPLEMENT_AUTO(100)`
   - Implementation is automatically selected.